PUBLICLY HELD COMMUNITY BANKS AND THE SECURITIES AND EXCHANGE COMMISSION

 - Small publicly held banks and bank holding companies should be exempt from the internal control attestation and audit requirements of Section 404(b) of Sarbanes-Oxley Act as well as some of the reporting requirements of the Securities Exchange Act of 1934.
 The market capitalization threshold for exemption set by the Dodd-Frank Act should be raised to $350 million.

 SEC Registration Threshold.
 ICBA played a leading role in the passage of the JOBS Act, which raised the threshold for SEC registration from 500 to 2,000 shareholders for all companies and increased the deregistration threshold from 300 to 1,200 shareholders for banks and bank holding companies.
-This provision has been a long-standing ICBA priority and was a key component of the Communities First Act.
-Almost 100 community banks and bank holding companies have deregistered as a result of the passage of the JOBS Act.
-ICBA will continue the fight to extend the benefits of the Title VI of the JOBS Act to thrift holding companies.
+This provision has been a long-standing ICBA priority and was a key component of the Plan for Prosperity.
+More than 100 community banks and bank holding companies have deregistered as a result of the passage of the JOBS Act, many saving hundreds of thousands of dollars a year in unnecessary SEC filing costs.
+ICBA is pleased that the Fixing America’s Surface Transportation Act allows thrift holding companies to take advantage of the same benefits of the JOBS Act as bank holding companies.

 Exemptions Under the Dodd-Frank Act.
 ICBA supports sound corporate governance practices for public companies, which are essential to maintaining investor confidence.
 However, the corporate governance provisions of the Dodd-Frank Wall Street Reform and Consumer Protection Act disproportionately burden community banks/holding companies and other small issuers.
 The SEC should use the authority expressly delegated to it by Congress to permanently exempt community banks.
-While the SEC’s final rules on “say-on-pay” delay for two years the effective date of the rule for small issuers, it does not provide a permanent exemption.
-The rule requires public companies to give their shareholders a "say-on-pay" by including a separate, non-binding proposal allowing shareholders to vote on the compensation of executive officers at least once every three years.
+The SEC rule requires public companies to give their shareholders a "say-on-pay" by including a separate, non-binding proposal allowing shareholders to vote on the compensation of executive officers at least once every three years.
 It also requires that every proxy statement seeking a shareholder vote to approve an acquisition, merger, consolidation or proposed sale of all or substantially all of a reporting company's assets include a separate shareholder resolution approving golden parachute arrangements.

 Requiring separate votes on say on pay and golden parachutes adds significantly to the already onerous disclosure burden that publicly-traded community banks and other small issuers face.
 Community banks are already having great difficulty in attracting and retaining qualified officers given the perceived hostile regulatory environment and the prospect of FDIC litigation and personal liability for officers and directors of failed banks.
 The Dodd-Frank Act requirements for executive compensation recovery or “clawback” provisions and new executive compensation disclosures also make it difficult to attract and retain qualified officers and directors.